who can contest a will in NSW

 Who Can Contest a Will in NSW

-Only an ‘eligible person’ can contest a will in NSW.
+Only an ‘eligible person’ can contest a will in New South Wales (NSW).

-‘Eligible person’ is defined in section 57 of the Succession Act 2006 (NSW) and includes a spouse, de facto spouse, child, former spouse, a wholly or partly dependant grandchild or member of the deceased’s household, or those with whom the deceased person was living in a close personal relationship at the time of the deceased’s death can contest a will in NSW.
+‘Eligible person’ is defined in section 57 of the Succession Act 2006 (NSW) and includes a spouse, de facto partner, child, former spouse, a wholly or partly dependent grandchild or member of the deceased’s household, or those with whom the deceased person was living in a close personal relationship at the time of the deceased’s date of death.
+Establishing that a person is an “eligible person” is only the first step.

-In the case of a former spouse, a wholly or partly dependent grandchild or member of the deceased’s household, or those with whom the deceased person was living in a close personal relationship at the time of the deceased’s death, the person must also show that there are ‘factors which warrant the making of the application’ to constitute an eligible person.
+In the case of a former spouse, a wholly or partly dependent grandchild or member of the deceased’s household, or those with whom the deceased person was living in a close personal relationship at the time of the deceased’s death, there is a third step and these claimants must also show that there are ‘factors which warrant the making of the application’ to constitute an eligible person in relation to the deceased estate.
 In other words, there is an additional threshold that applies to these applicants.

 Spouse of the Deceased

-A wife or husband of the deceased person at the date of the deceased’s death is eligible to seek a family provision order.
+A wife or husband of the deceased person at the date of the deceased’s death is an eligible person for the purposes of seeking a family provision order.

 This includes both heterosexual and same-sex couples.